VendelboNM/BarlONT/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Illumina 150 bp paired-end dataset (>120 Gigabase).
 <p>&nbsp;</p>

-## Getting started

-<p>&nbsp;</p>

 ### BarlONT directive structure

-Pipeline directory: snakemake/barlont/workflow
+#### Pipeline directory: snakemake/barlont/workflow
+The pipeline directory contains the BarlONT snakemake pipeline such as rules, conda environments, scripts, etc. needed for running BarlONT.

-Run directory: snakemake/barlont_run
+#### Run directory: snakemake/barlont_run

-The pipeline directory contains the BarlONT snakemake pipeline, rules, conda environments, scripts, etc. needed for running BarlONT.
-The run directory (just a folder within the same directive as the barlont folder), contains the run output (results, log, benchmark, etc. files) generated during a BarlONT run or multiple runs.
-This directive structure allows for multiple run directives to be generated and run using different run parameters or samples.
+The run directory (just a folder within the same directive as the barlont folder), contains the run output such as results, log and benchmark files generated during a BarlONT run or multiple runs.
+This directive structure allows for multiple run directives to be generated and initiated using different run parameters or samples.

 <p>&nbsp;</p>

+## Running BarlONT

+1. Copy the BarlONT workflow folder to a directive designated 'barlont' (e.g. /snakemake/barlont)
+2. Copy the BarlONT config folder to a directive in the same path as the 'barlont' directive' (e.g. /snakemake/barlont_run/config)
+3. Fill in the path for (1) data, and (2) sample ids in the config file (e.g. /snakemake/barlont_run/config/config.yaml)
+4. Execute the BarlONT pipeline from the run directive (e.g. /snakemake/barlont_run)

+<p>&nbsp;</p>

-## Running on SLURM
+## Running BarlONT on SLURM

+BarlONT can easily be executed on a job scheduler such as SLURM, often used on HPC clusters.

 #### Install executor plugin for slurm (https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html)
 ```